 Nationally and internationally, rural Highlands societies are seen through a stereotype of the primitive, and believed to be not only violent but literally ungovernable.
 In the news discourse of the national press, whose audience is largely urban and educated, Highlands societies are locked in constant cycles of payback (or, retaliatory) violence.
 The practice of giving compensation for deaths is also seen as part of this pathological cultural syndrome.
 The WHPC raised K20,000, but in the end presented handicrafts to the victim's family in a public ceremony and erected a plaque in his honor (Gumuno 2004).
 The love gift proved unable to overcome the stigma of payback.
 The victim's death created a perfect Catch-22.
-The WHPC wanted to make a public apology to restore the public image of PNG in Australia.
-Yet to do so they had to risk being seen through a variation on the stereotype they sought to negate.
-As Brackette Williams (1991) argues for other creole nations, the politics of difference in PNG turns on determining who is Prospero and who is Caliban.
+The WHPC wanted to use a monetary gift as a symbol of their commitment to peace.
+Yet in doing so they were seen through a variation on the stereotype they sought to negate.
+As Brackette Williams (1991) argues for other creole nations, the politics of difference in PNG turns on people's capacity to embody both Prospero and Caliban.

 I start with this story because it illustrates the nature of citizenship in this postcolonial country where the overwhelming majority of people live as members of rural, indigenous communities bound by forms of kinship.
-As an independent nation-state, Papua New Guinea (PNG) has embraced this diversity, yet only through the lens of an ethnographic kind of citizenship (Schram 2018, 203).
+As an independent nation-state, Papua New

+Guinea (PNG) has embraced this diversity, yet only through the lens of an ethnographic kind of citizenship (Schram 2018, 203).
 Rather than defining the nation through a symbol of a common culture and tradition, the dominant discourse conceptualizes the population as many distinct societies which are each governed by their own customs.
 People bear the burden of making their patterns of life and relationships intelligible to the state on its terms by showing how customary practices function to maintain order.
 Insofar as these institutions can be shown to govern people in the ways that a state governs citizens, they are recognized as legitimate.
 If they cannot be, then they become a threat to the state.